Ever wondered what people wore in old Russia? You’re not the only one. Many are curious about how clothes show status, culture, and daily life.

 Gored Dress (Gorodovoy Platok)

-The Gored Dress (Gorodovoy Platok) is a cherished symbol of traditional Russian fashion, known for its flared skirt and intricate details.
+The Gored Dress (Gorodovoy Platok) is a cherished symbol of traditional Russian costume, known for its flared skirt and intricate details.
 Crafted from materials like cotton, linen, or silk, it features delicate embellishments such as ornate embroidery and lace, embodying the elegance of Russian attire.

 Worn by women of all ages and backgrounds, it exudes timeless femininity and grace, making it a popular choice for cultural gatherings and special occasions.